How Long Will My Case Take to Completion or Adjudication?

 The U.S. Department of Labor (USDOL) processes labor certifications (PERM) for permanent residence and H-2A and H-2B visas as well as labor condition applications (LCAs) for H-1B and E-3 visas.
 You should know when and where your case was filed.

 A system for tracking these cases is done electronically by email through the employer’s account with DOL or by phone here.
-You can check H-1B, H2B and PERM processing times and Prevailing Wage Requests processing times on the DOL website by clicking the relevant tabs below the log-in information.
+You can check H-1B, H2B and PERM processing times, and Prevailing Wage Requests processing times on the DOL FLAG website by clicking the relevant tabs below the log-in information.

 U.S. Department of State (USDOS)